Digital nomad visa programs are extremely popular lately.

 Proof of income to the tune of $37k/year is required.
 The application is not yet live but I will link it here once it is.
 Find out more here.

 Greece has a new digital nomad visa program, signed into law September 2021.
-You can stay up to a year under the program.
+You can stay one year under the program, with the possibility to renew for an additional 2 years.

 You’ll need to apply in person at the Greek embassy or consulate in your country.